Let Us Walk With You Toward Recovery | Confidential And Private Support!

 prioritize emotional safety for children

 Certain situations call for protecting children from direct participation in intervention sessions.
-Your child involvement decisions should prioritize emotional safety above all else.
+Child involvement decisions should prioritize emotional safety above all else.
 When a parent displays frightening, angry, or controlling behavior, exposing children risks retraumatization.
 In instances where children may need to be present, careful consideration is necessary regarding who should be involved in an intervention.
 Involving neutral parties or trusted family members can help create a buffer and provide emotional support.
 Ensuring that the environment remains safe and non-threatening is crucial for the well-being of all participants.

 Exclude Children When Why It Matters